Khushi-singh781/SIH-PROTOTYPE/README.md

 Rule Score: 82/100

 Multi-LLM Analysis
-Qwen:
+Qwen

 Identifies rapid multi-hop movement.

-Mistral:
+Mistral

 Confirms that the transaction evidence supports the movement pattern but does not establish ownership of intermediary wallets.

-Llama:
+Llama

-Generates investigator-readable explanation
+Generates investigator-readable explanation and recommendations.
-and recommendations.

 Final Result
 Risk Score: 91 / 100